Georgia-Tech-CS2340/cs2340-codestyle/guide.md

 > Note: The checkstyle jar has been downloaded and a gitignore has automatically been created
         for you at the project root.
 This file should be checked into version control.

-Running Checkstyle on 3 files:
+Running Checkstyle on 3 files (run with -v to view files):

 Starting audit...
 [WARN] ~/project/src/CalculatorWindow.java:29:43: ',' is preceded with whitespace.
 [NoWhitespaceBefore]